Gumichan01/lmms-pkg/README.md

 ## What is this? ##

-LMMS Packager is a program that packages your LMMS project, your samples and your soundfont (SF2) files into one compressed file.
+LMMS Packager is a command-line tool that packages your LMMS project, your samples and your soundfont (SF2) files into one compressed file.

 ## Why? ##